Go Back

 Notes

-Do not shake the coconut milk cans, and I promise this one small thing makes a real difference.
+Do not shake the coconut milk can.
 The thick cream off the top is what fries the paste and gives the curry its body and richness.
 Spoon it off, keep it separate, and you are already doing this right.

-Give the potatoes their full thirty minutes.
+Give the potatoes their full thirty to forty minutes.
 Press one with a spoon before you plate and it should give completely with no resistance.
 If it pushes back even a little, five more minutes will take care of it.
-Good things are worth the wait.

-This curry improves overnight, which means leftovers are something to look forward to.
-If you make it the day before, you can refrigerate, and reheat gently with fresh Thai basil stirred in.
-The second bowl is always better than the first, and the first bowl is already wonderful.
+This curry improves overnight.
+If you make it the day before, refrigerate and reheat gently.
+The second bowl is always better than the first.

 Nutrition